dianeooty/pymaceuticals-analysis/README.md

 # matplotlib-challenge
 > This is the Module 6 challenge for my Data Analytics and Visualization Boot Camp.
-I was tasked with analyzing the dataset of mice tested with various drug treatments for tumor.
+I was tasked with analyzing the dataset of mice with tumor that were treated with different drug regimens.

 ## Table of Contents
 * [General Info](#general-information)